 FashionGHANA.com: How would you compare your life as an interior designer to your life as a fashion designer?

 Beatrice Arthur: My life as an interior designer is much more discreet than my life as a fashion designer.
 Fashion is much more public.
 I enjoy the intimacy of interior decor very much.
 It is gratifying and satisfying.
 But I doubt I would have achieved the same level of visibility and notoriety had I stuck just to decor.
 Probably you would not be interviewing me today.

 FashionGHANA.com: True, Give us your top 3 styling tip?

 Beatrice Arthur: 1/ Choose a style you can be recognized uniquely by and that complements your body and personality.

-2/ If your outfit has many colours, your shoes need not be as colourful.
-Choose just one complementary or contrasting colour.
+2/ If your outfit has many colors, your shoes need not be as colorful.
+Choose just one complementary or contrasting color.

 3/ Invest in good shoes and get a few statement pieces that stay in fashion timelessly.